torproject/sbws/CONTRIBUTING.rst

 large mega-commit.
 This not only makes code review easier, but it also makes commits that show up in ``git blame`` 10 years from now make more sense.

-Simple Bandwidth Scanner is moving towards 100% test coverage.
-Please help us reach that goal, or at least not move us away from it.

 Coding Guidelines
 =================